Chase-42/Chase-42/README.md

 # Hey there! 👋

 I’m Chase,
 a code/UX/UI/book/metal music/keyboard nerd, with meticulous attention to detail & styled who loves to problem-solve with clean, semantic code while always learning and improving my skills.
 My specialties include: JavaScript, React, HTML, CSS(Less/Semantic-UI/Material-UI/Styled-Components) & Node/Express.
-I am deeply passionate about solving problems, creating thoughtfully-designed applications with impeccable UI/UX and find deep satisfaction in collaborating with teams to make software that makes a difference in people's lives and the world.
-I'm currently seeking a Front-End or Full-Stack Developer role (or internship) in Northern Colorado or remotely anywhere in the world.
+I am passionate about creating solutions, iterating on well-designed applications with impeccable UI/UX and and find deep satisfaction in collaborating with teams to build software that makes a difference in people's lives and the world.

 <details>
   <summary>Learn more!</summary>